 Whatever the season, there’s a signature Elizabeth festival awaiting your discovery.
 Come in the spring for an all-ages bicycle tour.
 Come back in the summer for the largest celebration of Colombian heritage in the country.
 Or savor the anticipation until fall, when you can slip back in time to the colonial era at the city’s epic historical reenactment.
 Whether you prefer to travel for adventure, leisure, learning, or a little of each, there are festival options for everyone.

 The Tour de Elizabeth attracts hundreds of cyclists each year.
 Riders of all ages and abilities come to experience the city’s history, natural beauty, and vibrant urban landscape.
 There’s a new theme every year and the route changes yearly to highlight the best scenery Elizabeth has to offer.
-You might find yourself pedaling along the Elizabeth River Trail, where art installations and plentiful seating make for a pleasant rest stop, or cruising past the First Presbyterian Church, a Revolutionary War landmark dating back to 1780.
+You might find yourself pedaling along the Elizabeth River Trail, where art installations and plentiful seating make for a pleasant rest stop.
 Riders get a healthy workout and a view all in one event.

 Elizabeth’s Memorial Day Waterfront Carnival is held every year at the Veterans Memorial Waterfront Park.
 Come commemorate your heroes surrounded by some of America’s most impressive modern feats.
 The Manhattan skyline is visible across the water and nearby, towering industrial cranes testify to the massive scale of the ocean shipping industry.
 Complementing the dramatic view are family-friendly rides and music brought in especially for the occasion.
 Local restaurateurs serve up authentic ethnic cuisine from around the world, so be sure to find a local resident and ask them to recommend a favorite.
 There’s no better place to celebrate this American holiday than Elizabeth, where residents from more than 50 countries have made their home.